Less Crowded Alternatives To Yosemite

 What is a less crowded alternative to Yosemite?

-Sequoia offers Sierra scenery and giant trees with much less valley congestion, while Canyonlands and Capitol Reef trade granite for red rock and far fewer people.
+Sequoia is the closest Sierra swap with giant trees and high country.
+Canyonlands and Capitol Reef trade granite for red rock with far fewer people when your route already heads east.

 Can I avoid Yosemite crowds without leaving?